fowlmarlee

 Realized Concepts

-The below concepts are all designs from other artists that I recreated for fun, or by request of the teams I work under.My program of choice for 3D texture art is Substance Painter.
+Designs by other artists that I recreated for fun, or by request of the teams I worked under.My program of choice for 3D texture art is Substance Painter.

 2024